firstdraft/guides/permanent-programs.md

 Next, open the folder of code that you downloaded in Atom.
 In the drawer on the left, locate the file `app/controllers/programs_controller.rb`.

-In that file, you should see some code that looks like this:
+In that file, you should see some code that looks like this at the top:

 ```ruby
 class ProgramsController < ApplicationController